Humidifying Air by Adding Steam or Water

 Humidifying Air by adding Water

-If water is added to air without any heat supply the state of air change adiabatic along a constant enthalpy line - h - in the Mollier or psychrometric chart.
-The dry temperature of the air decreases as shown in the Mollier diagram above.
+If water is added to the air without any heat supply the state of the air changes adiabatic along a constant enthalpy line - h - in the Mollier or psychrometric chart .
+The dry temperature of the air decreases as indicated in the process from A to C in the Mollier diagram above.

-The amount of added water can be expressed as
+The amount of water required to change the specific humidity can be calculated as

 mw = v ρ (xC - xA) (1)